 Insufficient access to menstrual hygiene products clearly poses a threat to public health.
 ACP supports public policies that reduce socioeconomic inequalities, address social drivers of health, reduce health disparities, and improve health equity.

 ACP has long believed that women should have access to affordable, comprehensive, and nondiscriminatory health care coverage over the course of their life.
 This should include access to affordable menstrual hygiene products.
-ACP policy supports greater investment in public policy interventions that address social drivers of health and other factors that negatively impact health and supports federal, state, tribal, and local funding efforts to address social drivers of health.
 ACP also strongly believes that additional efforts are needed to close gaps in the knowledge related to women’s health issues.

 In 2017, the U.S. Department of Justice agreed to provide every woman incarcerated in a federal prison with menstrual products free of charge.
-The Coronavirus Aid, Relief and Economic Security (CARES) Act included provisions allowing menstrual products to be purchased with money from health savings (HSA) and flexible spending accounts (FSA), however, most people who lack access to menstrual products also do not have these types of accounts.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act, which was signed into law, included provisions allowing menstrual products to be purchased with money from health savings (HSA) and flexible spending accounts (FSA), however, most people who lack access to menstrual products also do not have these types of accounts.
 On May 28, 2021, U.S. Representative Meng (NY-6) introduced legislation, the Menstrual Equity For All Act of 2021 (H.R.
 3614) to improve access to necessary menstrual hygiene products.
 The Menstrual Equity For All Act of 2021 includes several measures to address access to menstrual hygiene products, including allowing federal grant funds to be used to provide free menstrual hygiene products in schools; incentivizing colleges and universities to provide free menstrual products; ensuring access to free menstrual products for incarcerated individuals; allowing homeless shelter federal grant funds to be used to purchase menstrual products; requiring Medicaid to cover menstrual products; directing large employers (100+ employees) to provide employees with free menstrual products in the workplace; and requiring all public federal buildings to provide free menstrual products in restrooms.
-ACP has written a letter in support of this legislation.
+ACP has written a letter in support of this legislation, which has not yet come before the House or Senate for a vote.

 Some states are trying to improve access to menstrual hygiene products by passing legislation that exempts menstrual hygiene products from state and local sales taxes.
 However, there are at least 23 states that do not currently exempt menstrual hygiene products from state and local tax.
 According to The New York Times, states collectively bring in over $150 million annually in revenue from taxing menstrual products.